 State Help for Caregivers, Homemakers, & General Home Care

-The Illinois Department of Human Services’ Division of Rehabilitation Services (DHS/DRS) is the state’s lead agency serving persons with disabilities.
-IDHS staff works one-on-one with individuals who have disabilities and their families to empower them to reach their employment, education, and independent living goals.
-Through our Home Services Program, IDHS provides services to individuals with significant disabilities and/or brain injuries so they can remain in their homes and live as independently as possible.
-IDHS customers are empowered to live self-directed lives, be actively involved in their communities, and retain control over the services they receive.
+The Illinois Department of Human Services’ Department of Rehabilitation Services (DHS-DRS) is the state’s lead agency serving persons with disabilities.
+The Department of Rehabiliation Services (DRS) staff works one-on-one with individuals who have disabilities and their families to empower them to reach their employment, education, and independent living goals.
+Through the Home Services Program, DRS provides services to individuals with significant disabilities and/or brain injuries so they can remain in their homes and live as independently as possible.
+DRS customers are empowered to live self-directed lives, be actively involved in their communities, and retain control over the services they receive.

-The following services can under certain circumstances enumerated below be covered by state assistance programs:
+The following services can under certain circumstances be covered by state assistance programs: